tkn-tub/ns3-gym/doc/manual/source/packets.rst

 Basically, the first three functions are used to serialize and deserialize protocol control information to/from a Buffer.
-For example, one may define
-@code{class TCPHeader : public Header}.
+For example, one may define ``class TCPHeader : public Header``.
 The TCPHeader object will typically consist of some private data (like a sequence number) and public interface access functions (such as checking the bounds of an input).
 But the underlying representation of the TCPHeader in a Packet Buffer is 20 serialized bytes (plus